 Consumer confidence is at an all-time high both in Florida and across the United States.
 This, coupled with a low unemployment rate—the lowest since 2008, makes for an opportune time to be a retailer in South Florida.
 New to the JLL team, Zach Winkler brings his expertise of South Florida retail leasing to the JLL team and our blog.

-Nationally, major markets are peaking quickly, with declines in rent appearing in the hottest markets, and… Read More
+Nationally, major markets are peaking quickly, with declines in rent appearing in the… Read More

 Job growth in Florida slowed for the second straight month in April, with the state adding only 13,200 jobs from March to April.
 In addition, Florida’s payrolls have increased only 28,400 so far this year (non-seasonally adjusted) thanks in large part to a strong decline in jobs for the month of January – which is historically the case.